Creamy Sun-Dried Tomato Chicken Pasta (30 Minutes)

 Why You’ll Love This Recipe

-• Customizable – You can swap the protein, greens, or even the pasta shape depending on what you have.
+• Flexible and customizable: Swap the protein, greens, or pasta shape depending on what you have.
+Try it with arugula or chicken thighs for an easy variation.

 Recipe Tips/Substitutions